sanketh-1850/KCET-College-Predictor/Readme.md

 - pandas
 - tkinter

-These dependencies will be automatically installed when you run `pip install Pillow pandas`.
+These dependencies will be automatically installed when you run `pip3 install Pillow pandas`.

 Note: If you are using Python on macOS, you may need to install the Tcl/Tk framework separately.
 Refer to the following link for more information: https://www.python.org/download/mac/tcltk/